Mijago/D2ArmorPicker/README.md

     - Copy the OAuth client_id and paste it to `D2AP_BUNGIE_CLIENT_ID` in the `.env_dev` file.
     - Copy the OAuth client_secrety and paste it to `D2AP_BUNGIE_CLIENT_SECRET` in the `.env_dev` file.
 4. Start the development server with `npm start` (or `npm run start`).
 The server will be available at https://localhost:4200/.
 This page will automatically update whenever you change anything in the code.
-    - Ignore the "invalid certificate" error your browser will give you.
+    - Ignore the "invalid certificate" error your browser will show you.
 You need HTTPS to be able to use the Bungie Authentification.

-## Building Production and Beta packages
+### Building Production and Beta packages

 -   Copy `.env_dev` to `.env` and/or `.env_beta`.
 -   To build a production package, set the environment flag `PRODUCTION=1`.